Kathleen Valley Botanical Survey

 Environmental

-In alignment with this necessity, a comprehensive baseline study was conducted on a site leased by mining proponents.
-The objective was to collect foundational data and establish benchmarks for future monitoring endeavors, both community-led and supported by professional consultants.
+In alignment with this necessity, a comprehensive baseline environmental study was conducted on a site leased by mining proponents.
+The central objective was to collect foundational data and establish robust benchmarks for future monitoring endeavours—a requirement for ongoing operational approval and community-led environmental stewardship.

-An additional highlight of this fieldwork was the invaluable opportunity to engage with the Traditional Owners.
+An additional, invaluable highlight of this fieldwork was the deep engagement with the Traditional Owners.
 Their contributions not only enriched the scientific data but also provided profound insights into culturally significant plant species and their traditional applications.
 This integration of indigenous knowledge with contemporary ecological practices underscores the project's commitment to a holistic understanding of the Kathleen Valley ecosystem.

 LET'S SHAPE A SUSTAINABLE FUTURE TOGETHER